Jaroslav Kubera: President of the Senate

 Kubera participated in a reception for delegates from Taiwan, for which he was criticised by the Chinese ambassador to Prague.
 On 29 September 2019, Kubera then met with the Chinese ambassador and rejected his criticism, stating that the Czech Republic was a sovereign country which the People's Republic of China should respect and not act from a position of power.
 Kubera announced in October 2019 that he planned to be the first Czech constitutional official to visit Taiwan.
 His planned visit was criticised by President Zeman, who said it was against the Czech national interest.
 Zeman said he would end their relationship if Kubera went to Taiwan.

 On 1 January 2020 Kubera gave his second New Year speech.
 He criticised the influence of social networks and the green wave, and expressed fears that freedom of speech was under threat.
 On 14 January 2020 Kubera met with Czech president Miloš Zeman and Speaker of the Chamber of Deputies Radek Vondráček for lunch, and defended his planned visit to Taiwan.

 In January 2020, Kubera was planning to visit Taiwan to enhance trade links between the Czech Republic and Taiwan.
-A letter from the Communist Party of China (CPC) was sent to Kubera's office on 10 January 2020, threatening grave repercussions should the visit go ahead, as the CPC would see it as a breach of the "One-China policy".
+A letter from the Chinese Communist Party (CCP) was sent to Kubera's office on 10 January 2020, threatening grave repercussions should the visit go ahead, as the CCP would see it as a breach of the "One-China policy".
 Kubera died unexpectedly on 20 January before his trip could take place, but the letter, written in Czech, "reveals how explicit Beijing was about the possible consequences if the visit had gone ahead."
 Kubera's family accused the Chinese Embassy of sending him threatening letters in the time leading up to his death.

 Personal life

-Kubera was married to Věra Kuberová whom he known since childhood.
+Kubera was married to Věra Kuberová whom he had known since childhood.
 They married on 13 September 1968, and had 2 daughters.
 On 13 September 2018, Kubera and his wife held their second marriage ceremony.